router-resources/Workshop-ERC20/README.md

 Step 5) Come to Remix again and compile the code

-Step 6) Select Inject Provider from Environments in Deployments section
+Step 6) Select Inject Provider from Environments in Deployments section<br/>
 <img width="241" alt="image" src="https://user-images.githubusercontent.com/124175970/221346226-e0e851b9-8212-481f-9901-26793e19fa1a.png">

 Step 7) Switch to Fuji Network and copy your wallet address

-Step 8) Add faucet to your account by visiting https://faucet.avax.network/  and pasting your wallet address and then click on REQUEST 2 AVAX
+Step 8) Add faucet to your account by visiting https://faucet.avax.network/  and pasting your wallet address and then click on REQUEST 2 AVAX <br/>
 <img width="332" alt="image" src="https://user-images.githubusercontent.com/124175970/221346259-23639bf9-22dd-4b01-a3ed-10f738ae6873.png">

 Step 9) Switch to Mumbai Network https://mumbai.polygonscan.com/ and copy your wallet address

-Step 10) Add faucet to your account by visiting https://faucet.polygon.technology/ and pasting your wallet address and then click on Submit
+Step 10) Add faucet to your account by visiting https://faucet.polygon.technology/ and pasting your wallet address and then click on Submit<br/>
 <img width="274" alt="image" src="https://user-images.githubusercontent.com/124175970/221346290-f0183c5a-217b-4ba3-8860-e866f6265372.png">